it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Data_Confidentiality_Integrity_Requirements.md

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 3.2.15

+### Use Valid HTTPS Certificates From a Reputable Certificate Authority

+HTTPS certificates should be signed by a reputable certificate authority (CA).
+The name on the certificate should match the fully qualified domain name (FQDN) of the website.
+The certificate itself should be valid and not expired.

+Applies to: Web Components

+Method: Copy

+>Reference: CIS Security Best Practices for Non-Voting Election Technology A1.1.2

 ### Documentation Clearly Identifies Sensitive Information Processed by the Product